-The RTC's assortment includes RTC modules with IC or SPI interface and extra functions such as alarms, timers, timestamps, clock output control, external event interrupt (for example for tamper detection), power management or even accurate temperature monitoring.
+The RTC's assortment includes RTC modules with I2C or SPI interface and extra functions such as alarms, timers, timestamps, clock output control, external event interrupt (tamper detection), power management or even accurate temperature monitoring.

 To simplify the selection process of your RTC module, most of the key questions and features are discussed here and some guidelines are proposed.